sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 sudo raspi-config
 ```

-Select “Interface Options”, then “SSH”, then “Yes”, then “OK” and finally “Finish”.
+Select “Interface Options”, then “SSH”, then “Yes”, then “OK” and, finally, select “Finish”.

 When asked if you wish to reboot, select “No”.